-On Sunday, December 9th, Madeline Pugh, Zoly Urge and Anna Rence delivered Christmas cards to the Providence Care Nursing Home.
+On Sunday, December 9th, Madeline Pugh, Zoly Urge, and Anna Rence delivered Christmas cards to the Providence Care Nursing Home.
 This brought smiles to all the residents!
-Senior Molly Domer encouraged many of her classmates to send a Christmas card to Dalton Dingus, a nine-year-old Kentucky boy with stage 4 Cystic Fibrosis.
-It is Dalton’s wish to beat the Guinness World record of 35,000 Christmas cards received.
+Senior Molly Domer encouraged many classmates to send a Christmas card to Dalton Dingus, a nine-year-old Kentucky boy with stage 4 Cystic Fibrosis.
+Dalton wishes to beat the Guinness World record of 35,000 Christmas cards received.
 We want to thank all the Put-in-Bay students who took it upon themselves to make a personal Christmas card for Dalton.
-Mrs. Pierce’s high school art classes made beautiful Christmas cards for each of the fruit baskets delivered to our senior citizens.
-These cards were appreciated by all.
+Mrs. Pierce’s high school art classes made beautiful Christmas cards for each fruit basket delivered to our senior citizens.
+All appreciated these cards.

-End of Semester exams will be given on Wednesday, Thursday and Friday, January 16-18.
+End of Semester exams will be on Wednesday, Thursday, and Friday, January 16-18.
 The end of the first semester is Friday, January 18.
-There will be a grade 5 through 8 Spelling Bee in the multi-purpose room on Thursday, January 24th at 2 p.m.
+There will be a grade 5 through 8 Spelling Bee in the multi-purpose room on Thursday, January 24th, at 2 p.m.
 Winners may be eligible to participate in the Ottawa County Spelling Bee on February 7th.
-The junior class will take pre-orders and deliver pizzas on Thursday, January 31 from 5 to 7:30 p.m.
+The junior class will take pre-orders and deliver pizzas on Thursday, January 31, from 5 to 7:30 p.m.
 Please support the junior class by ordering a pizza!
 The annual Science Olympiad will be held on Friday, February 1st.